 Is There a Difference Between the Two Organizations?

-The short answer is “yes” but the differences extend well beyond the PAAO and the previous organization as there are also differences with every other organization in the aircraft appraisal industry.
+The short answer is “yes” but the differences extend well beyond the PAAO and the previous organization as there are also differences with every other organization in the aircraft appraisal industry as the PAAO is focused exclusively on the evaluation and documentation of aircraft.

 PAAO Appraisers are also the only ones in this industry who consistently perform field visits to research the aircraft and its records.
-After all, this is where the key data points are located – in the logbooks and on the aircraft itself.
+After all, the key data points are in the field with the subject aircraft including the logbooks and other related datapoints such as the condition of the airframe.
+Not performing field visits and/or reviewing ALL logbooks provides a less credible and reliable opinion of value.

-The PAAO Board of Directors reviews the qualifications of all applicants but the PAAO essentially requires applicants to have a background in aviation.
+The PAAO Board of Directors reviews the qualifications of all applicants and the PAAO requires applicants to have a background in aviation before being seriously considered – and the PAAO appears to be the ONLY organization to do so.
 This specific difference is also important because other organizations believe that if an individual is trained to appraise “heavy machinery” or if they possess a pilot’s license, then they can also appraise aircraft.
 The reality is that those attributes alone do not promote credible, reliable reporting as most individuals are trained to never leave their office to look at one rivet on the airframe or turn a single page in a logbook thereby missing important details.

 How Do PAAO Appraisers Determine the Value of Aircraft and How is This Different Than Other Methods?